 I just moved here with my kids from Virginia.
 I have a son going there now for junior year.
 I have to agree with the other reviews.
 This school has many sports to participate in.
 I feel like my son is getting a great preview of many career possibilities.
 He can go to the Career and Tech Center for testing out programs like CAD drawing and earn college credits.
 Also he is taking a few AP classes right now so he is getting well prepared for both college and the work field.
 A school well done.

 South Carroll High School is a public high school in Westminster.
-1,104 children attend South Carroll High School and are mostly White, non-Hispanic; Hispanic; and Black, non-Hispanic.
-0% of the South Carroll High School students have "limited English proficiency."
-8% of the 1,104 students here have subsidized lunches.
-The ratio of students to teachers at South Carroll High School is 17:1.
+1,104 students attend South Carroll High School and identify mostly as White, non-Hispanic; Hispanic; and Black, non-Hispanic.
+0% of the South Carroll High School students are "limited in English proficiency."
+8% of the 1,104 students here are paying reduced lunch prices.
+The student to teacher ratio at South Carroll High School is 17:1.
 Century High School is one of the nearest high schools.

 - Theater drama